Archaeology of childhood: Second-wave feminist archaeology

 The 1980s saw the rise of feminist archaeology.
 The same impulse that drove some archaeologists to find and study women in archaeological research to counter androcentrism, triggered much of the research into the archaeology of childhood.
 Gender where it intersected with class, sexuality, race as well as age began to be interrogated.
 Studied highlighted the role women played in ancient societies and how sex roles began to be socialized or performed from a young age.
 In other words, they studied "the production of adulthood".
 Henrietta Moore demonstrated in her anthropological work Space, Text and Gender (1986) how gendered space among the Marakwet of western Kenya was interpreted differently where it intersected age hierarchies.
 The close research link between gender and age has persisted.

 In the 1980s-1990s, the "child" in archaeology began to be studied in its own right.
 Grete Lillehammer, in 'A child is born: the child's world in an archaeological perspective' (1989), put forward a methodological manifesto to recognize and study children from archaeological remains, especially human bones, stone artefacts and toys.
 In Gender and Archaeology: Contesting the Past (1999), Roberta Gilchrist reflected on the identification of different ages, while differentiating between biological, chronological and social life stages.
+In 2023, April Nowell received the 2023 European Archaeological Association Book Prize for Growing up in the Ice Age: fossil and archaeological evidence of the lived lives of Plio-Pleistocene children (2021), which was described as "a socially inclusive emphasis on dynamic and diverse childhoods, in which children are seen to have been active social and economic agents" with a wider evolutionary perspective.